khuedo22/travel-planner/README.md

 - As a user, I want to be able to add multiple events to my schedule
 - As a user, I want to be able to delete events from my schedule
 - As a user, I want to be able to view the times I scheduled for a selected activity or event.
-- As a user, I want to view all the information I inputted for the events I created
-- As a user, I want to be able to include "core information" about an event (time, location, date), and "extra information" (transportation, price, directions)
 - As a user, I want to be able to edit any information about an event
 - As a user, I want to be able to save the schedule I have created with all the events and its details
 - As a user, I want to be able to open my saved schedule I created earlier